WORK IN PROGRESS

 For someone like me, who comes from that city, it’s very refreshing to see all these positive changes.
 The city has a tremendous potential, but that potential needs to be properly presented.
-Improvements in the city’s infrastructure and the way it looks will certainly benefit its residents and visitors.
+Improvements in the city’s infrastructure and the way the city looks will certainly benefit its residents and visitors.

-Anyway, time will tell.
+Anyway, we will see.
 I can only say that I’ve seen many foreign tourists in the past several days.
 It’s very good for the city’s economy and for many small business all over the city.

 REPUBLIC SQUARE

-A part of the square near the National Theatre and National Museum seems to be nearly completed.
+They have nearly completed the part of the square near the National Theatre and National Museum.
 But the opposite part of the square is still a very big construction site.
-It will take more time to complete everything.
+It’ll take more time to finish everything.

 VOJVODA VUK PARK

-Not far from there, there is another square, within the pedestrian zone of Belgrade.
-This particular area was totally neglected for many decades, to the point that you would not even notice it when you pass by.
-But this is changing now.
+Not far from there, there is another square within the pedestrian zone of Belgrade.
+That particular area was totally neglected for many decades, to the point that you would not even notice it when you pass by.
+But that’s changing now.
 The building below was covered in scaffolding 6 months ago.
-It’s beautiful now and it adorns the edge of the square.
+It beautifully adorns the edge of the square.

 This whole area is becoming a pedestrian zone which is really what it has to be, considering that it’s the oldest and most central part of the city.
-There are also more bars, restaurants and coffee shops than ever before.
-It’s really becoming a stunning part of the city.
+Also, there are more bars, restaurants and coffee shops than ever before.
+It’s becoming a stunning part of the city.

-Once the works have been done and all buildings restored, it will be another focal point in that whole area.
+Once the works have been done and all buildings restored, it’ll become another focal point in that whole area.

 Also, it is refreshing to see many restored buildings, with beautiful facades.
-For example, I have only ever known a building in the photo below as a horrible black, crumbling construction.
+For example, I’ve only ever known a building in the photo below as a horrible black, crumbling construction.

 KARADJORDJEVA STREET